llm-graph/postgres-mcp/README.md

       "mcpServers": {
-        "postgres-mcp": { // Unique name for Cursor "description": "MCP Server for PostgreSQL DBs (Main, Reporting)", "command": "bun",  // Use 'bun' or provide absolute path: "/Users/your_username/.bun/bin/bun" "args": [
+        "postgres-mcp": { // Unique name for Cursor "description": "MCP Server for PostgreSQL DBs (Main, Reporting)", "command": "bunx",  // Use 'bun' or provide absolute path: "/Users/your_username/.bun/bin/bun" "args": [
-            "run",
+            "postgres-mcp"
+            // or
-            // *** CRITICAL: ABSOLUTE PATH to your server's entry point *** "/Users/your_username/projects/postgres-mcp/src/index.ts" // CHANGE THIS
+            // *** ABSOLUTE PATH to your server's entry point ***
+            // "/Users/your_username/projects/postgres-mcp/src/index.ts" /
           ],
           "env": {
             // .env file in project dir is loaded automatically by Bun.